How to get funding for your small business idea in Nigeria

 Your friends and family can serve as a good source of funding for your business | Photos by William Fortunato via Pexels

 Good thing about partnerships is that it spreads the risk.
-So, should things go out of plan, you don’t have to be the only person counting the loss.
+So, should things go down south, you don’t have to be the only person counting the loss.

-Another thing is that it helps in getting the needed funding.
-Although you won’t keep 100 percent profits.
+Another advantage of this funding option is that it helps in getting the needed funding for expansion.
+Although a major disadvantage (if you call it that) is that you won’t keep 100 percent profits.

 In most cases, if you choose to raise your funding using the right partnerships the benefits far outweighs the drawbacks, especially where you can get the right kind of business model.